Dryden Elementary School

 Dryden Elementary School in Arlington Heights is a kindergarten through fifth grade school in the northwestern suburbs of Chicago.
-The current student population is 487 students with a class size range from 17-25 students.
-The school contains four one-half day kindergarten classes, three first, two first/second multiages, three second, three third, four single-grade fourth and four single-grade fifth grade classrooms.
-One of the fourth grade classes is beginning a two-year looping cycle and one of the fifth grade classes is ending a two-year looping cycle.
-Looping is where the class and teacher remain together for two years.
+The current student population is 500 students with a class size range from 17-25 students.
+The school contains four half day kindergarten classes, three first, two first/second multiages, four second, four third, four fourth and four fifth grade classrooms.

 The teaching staff is a balance of new and veteran highly-qualified teachers.
 In addition to classroom instruction, Dryden offers additional educational opportunities in music, art, physical education, library, computer/technology, literacy support, special education, gifted, and English-Language Learner (ELL) instruction.
 The District 25 School Board frequently reviews class size and program/academic trends and standards and has a commitment to maintaining appropriate class sizes and a strong curricular educational experience for each child.